vgs-samples/vgs-agent-toolkit/examples/secure-data-mcp-example/README.md

 2. Go to https://dashboard.verygoodsecurity.io and find your Vault
 3. On the Routes page, upload your routes.

+OK, we're configured, let's move on to testing the MCP server!

 ## MCP Server

 The mcp-server module is the same implementation as the frontend module but exposed via an MCP server which allows an AI agent to invoke the methods.
-It exposes a single method called `submit-stripe-payment` which can be called from the agent by configuring the mcp server and then calling it using a prompt usch as "Submit a payment to Stripe".
+It exposes a single method called `submit_stripe_payment` which can be called from the agent by configuring the mcp server and then calling it using a prompt usch as "Submit a payment to Stripe".

 ### Building the MCP Server